DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/intro-ect-video-introduction.md

   being in charge of the lesson can be really demoralising.
 You will inevitably contrast what you do with more experienced colleagues, but it can be hard to identify the strategies they use to develop a positive climate for learning.
-  It can be easy to assume that you either have ‘it’ or you don’t.
+  It can be easy to assume that you either have 'it' or you don't.

-  The good news is that this doesn’t need to be the case!
+  The good news is that this doesn't need to be the case!
 A positive learning environment is carefully crafted through specific teacher planning and actions, and everyone can do this.
 In short, you need to teach your pupils how to behave in your classroom, setting clear expectations and reinforcing these